password123456/window_eventlog_parse/setup/README.md

 - Audit Security System Extension
 ```
  - Next, set the event log size.
 Default is 20MB. i recommend at least 200MB.
- - if you have active directory you can also set this as GPO.
+ - If you have active directory you can also set this as GPO.
- - belows are sample script written in vbscript
+ - Belows are sample script written in vbscript
 ```sh
 '--------------------------------------------------------
 ' set windows eventlog size